brianlam38/AWS-Certified-Security-Specialty/Chapter 5 - Data Protection With VPCs.md

 NACLs are assessed BEFORE Security Groups - traffic blocked on NACL level won't reach SG, even if SG allows HTTP80.

 You can block IP addresses using NACLs, not Security Groups.

+## Application Load Balancers and Custom VPC's

+Setting up an ALB
+* Goto EC2 -> `Create Load Balancer` -> `Application Load Balancer`
+* Select Scheme = `internet facing`
+* Select subnets from at least TWO public Availability Zones to increase the availability of your Load Balancer.